Difference Between Primary key and Unique key

 Why use Unique Key?

-- The purpose of a unique key is to make sure that information in the column for each table record is unique.
+- The purpose of a unique key is to make sure that the information in the column for each table record is unique.

 - When you allow the user to enter the null value.